‘‘You’re a Neil Young fan?’’ a friend of a friend once asked me. ‘‘Really?”

 Don’t Let It Bring You Down has always stood out as an album highlight, thanks to its ominous imagery and soothing melodies.
 In a big city where ‘‘the buildings scrape the sky’’, there’s an ‘‘old man lying by the side of the road’’.
 But nobody stops to help him, so soon enough the old man becomes a dead man and life goes on, ‘‘don’t let it bring you down’’.
 A hugely affecting track highlighting the often-suffocating alienation of city life, Young paints a bleak picture of ‘‘lorries rolling by’’, ‘‘red lights flashing’’ and a ‘‘cold wind ripping down the alley at dawn’’.

-A seemingly recurring theme across my Top 20 records, After The Gold Rush wasn’t a critical success upon release.
+A seemingly recurring theme across my most cherished records, After The Gold Rush wasn’t a critical success upon release.
 But like a fine wine it’s aged very well indeed, burrowing its way into the Greatest Albums lists and hailed as a landmark release among his dedicated fanbase.

 Choice Quote: “Here is a new song, it’s guaranteed to bring you right down, it’s called ‘Don’t Let It Bring You Down’.
 It sorta starts off real slow and then fizzles out altogether”. – Neil Young performing live in 1971.